Equal Justice Works Announces 2020–2022 National Advisory Committee Members

 Equal Justice Works, the nation’s largest facilitator of opportunities in public interest law, today announced the newest members of its National Advisory Committee.

 Formed in 2003, the National Advisory Committee (NAC) is a diverse group of eight law students and eight law school professionals who serve as Equal Justice Works ambassadors within the law school and legal services communities.
-NAC members extend the reach of Equal Justice Works initiatives by providing leadership, feedback, and outreach assistance to support the organization’s mission of helping law students transform their passion for public service into a lifelong commitment to equal justice.
+NAC members extend the reach of Equal Justice Works initiatives by providing leadership, feedback, and outreach assistance to support the organization’s mission to create opportunities for lawyers to transform their passion for public service into a lifelong commitment to equal justice.

-“We are over the moon to announce our 2019-2021 National Advisory Committee members,” said Aoife Delargy Lowe, director of law school engagement and advocacy at Equal Justice Works.
-“These outstanding law students and exceptional law school professionals provide Equal Justice Works with strategic guidance and a unique and important perspective on what’s happening on law school campuses across the nation.”
+“We are pleased to announce our 2020-2022 National Advisory Committee members,” said Aoife Delargy Lowe, director of law school engagement & advocacy at Equal Justice Works.

-NAC members serve two-year staggered terms—this year, four students and five law school professionals will join the Committee to replace members who have completed their terms of service.
-The newest members of the 2019-2021 National Advisory Committee include:
+NAC members serve two-year staggered terms—this year, four students and two law school professionals will join the Committee to replace members who have completed their terms of service.
+The newest members of the 2020-2022 National Advisory Committee include:

-- Erica Brant, Roger Williams University School of Law
+- Michael Harding, Villanova University Charles Widger School of Law

 Law School Professionals: